contensis/contensis.github.io/docs-src/content-types/delete-a-content-type.md

 # Delete a content type
-Deleting a content type will remove the content type as well as any entries that have been created for the content type, even if they are published.
+Deleting a content type will remove the content type as well as any entries that have been created, even if they are published.

 > **Warning:** Deleting a content type and its entries is irreversible, only do this if you are confident that the entries and content type are not in use and are no longer required.